Budget 2020: S$8.3 billion package to help businesses grow over next three years

 The HEUP will support selected merchants’ associations in developing and implementing four-year precinct rejuvenation plans that range from improving infrastructure to training businesses and workers.
 Businesses in the heartlands will also be guided as they digitalise and transform their brands.

-“Within each industry, we need to strengthen partnerships to deepen industry-wide capabilities,” said DPM Heng. ”Even as our enterprises compete to differentiate themselves, they must come together to solve common challenges.”
+“Within each industry, we need to strengthen partnerships to deepen industry-wide capabilities,” said Mr Heng. ”Even as our enterprises compete to differentiate themselves, they must come together to solve common challenges.”

 HELPING STARTUPS, COMPANIES GROW